jostylr/event-when/eventwhen.md

     * `ev`  A string that denotes the event.
     * `data` Any value.
 It will be passed into the handler.
 Expected to be JSONable; great for logging.
 Think properties.
     * `myth` Also any value.
 Expected to be an object of functions, think methods or messy state objects.
-    * `type` One of "now", "momentary", "soon", "later" implying emission first on queue, last on queue, first on next cycle, last on next cycle, respectively.
+    * `timing` One of "now", "momentary", "soon", "later" implying emission first on queue, last on queue, first on next cycle, last on next cycle, respectively.
 Now is the default if not provided.

     __return__